-- understanding the appropriateness of games and apps - location and access to information and resources for adults and pupils - teaching e-safety in the curriculum

-- offering parental information and advice sessions - raising awareness of online grooming - teaching our children how to report abuse or concerns
+- understanding the appropriateness of games and apps - location and access to information and resources for adults and pupils - teaching e-safety in the curriculum - offering parental information and advice sessions - raising awareness of online grooming - teaching our children how to report abuse or concerns

-In school we ensure that we have suitable filtering and monitoring systems in place, as described in Keeping Children Safe in Education 2020.
+In school we ensure that we have suitable filtering and monitoring systems in place, as described in KCSIE 2022.
 Any incidents of inappropriate internet usage is filtered by our ICT technicians and reported to the Designated Safeguarded Lead on the same day.
 This is then assessed and dealt with appropriately in accordance with both the safeguarding and behaviour policies and procedures.